The Common Program of the People's Republic of China 1949-1954

 Forestry

 In the early years (1949-1954), a considerable portion of tree planting was performed by mobilized workers, peasants, students, and members of the PLA who contributed to state-driven planting initiatives.
 However, even during this period, a significant portion of the tree planting was conducted by cooperative-based peasants on their own lands.
 In both scenarios, the provision of professional and technical guidance was often limited.
+Due to the urgent need for rapid afforestation in the early 1950s, most, if not all, of the trees (pines were selected for their fast growth) were planted quickly.
+Essential silvicultural practices, like thinning, were largely neglected.
+As a result, the trees grew dense and close together, with branches spreading excessively.
 Given these circumstances, it's not surprising that, even if the reports on plan fulfilment accurately recorded the number of trees planted, the reported areas might have been exaggerated as the figures were successively inflated.
 Additionally, substantial areas were classified as afforested when, in reality, they had only been reforested.
 Therefore, there are valid reservations about the areas claimed to have been afforested, without undermining the extensive effort put into tree planting.
 In fact, the Chinese had limited knowledge about the exact extent of their forested areas.
 In 1954, a rapid reconnaissance survey was conducted with the assistance of Soviet Union specialists.
 Although it could provide only a rough estimate of forest area, it lacked detailed information about composition, quality, and accessibility.
 Nevertheless, it did reveal larger reserves than initially suspected.

 Source: Kuo (1964).
 Page 146